The Best Tracker Funds

 The Vanguard Global Bond Index Fund is #2 on my best tracker funds list because the fees are low and the fund invests in thousands of international government and corporate bonds.
 It’s a great fund for bond diversification.

-Understand that bond funds have their critics as you won’t make great returns during certain economic, plus bond funds are more boring than your grandma’s knitting lessons.
-But you won’t lose of your bond funds value in a bear market either.
-So what’s the point in owning own a bond fund?
+Understand that bond funds have their critics as you won’t make great returns during low-interest rate periods, plus bond funds are more boring than your grandma’s knitting lessons.
+But you usually won’t experience large value losses in your bond funds during a stock market correction, like the one in March 2020.

-Well if you’re young you shouldn’t because you have decades to recover from a stock market crash or correction, but if you are older and closing in on retirement, you should consider bonds to protect your capital.
+Well if you’re young you shouldn’t because you have decades to recover from a stock market volatility and corrections, but if you are older and approaching or in retirement, you should consider bonds to protect your capital.

-If you own a bond fund during the Covid-19 crisis, you will understand the benefits.
+If you owned a bond fund during market corrections, you will understand the benefits.

 For example, the U.S. equivalent Vanguard Total Bond Fund gained 3.45% during the 2008-09 market crash while most managed equity funds lost 45%.
 When markets are falling, you can exchange some of your bond fund holdings into stock funds when the worst is over.
 Think of bond funds like insurance, you hope you won’t need them but you’ll be glad you have them when the markets are falling out of the sky.